kbogar/hangman/README.md

 * After the deployment methon has been chosen the app will be built and can be launched by clicking the Open App button.

 # CREDITS
+* [Code Institute](https://codeinstitute.net/) for the Python Template and Readme.md Template
+* [Stack Overflow](https://stackoverflow.com/) when I was stucked and needed information to assist with bugs.
+* [W3School](https://www.w3schools.com/) for general helpful tips for Python.
+* Online tutorial from [Shaun Halverson](https://www.youtube.com/watch?v=pFvSb7cb_Us) and [Kylie Ying](https://www.youtube.com/watch?v=cJJTnI22IF8)
+* My logo is from https://ascii.co.uk/
+* The random words are from https://www.randomlists.com/
+* Thank you anyone who had time to view my project and give feedback.
+* Also my wife thank you for all the support.